Radar in World War II: Metric-Wavelength

 After trials, the original XAF was improved and designated CXAM; these 200-MHz (1.5-m), 15-kW sets went into limited production with first deliveries in May 1940.
 The CXAM was refined into the SK early-warning radar, with deliveries starting in late 1941.
 This 200-MHz (1.5-m) system used a "flying bedspring" antenna and had a PPI.
 With 200-kW peak-power output, it could detect aircraft at ranges up to 100 miles, and ships at 30 miles.
 The SK remained the standard early-warning radar for large U.S. vessels throughout the war.
 Derivatives for smaller vessels were SA and SC.
 About 500 sets of all versions were built.
 The related SD was a 114-MHz (2.63-m) set designed by the NRL for use on submarines; with a periscope-like antenna mount, it gave early warning but no directional information.
 The BTL developed a 500-MHz (0.6-m) fire-control radar designated FA (later, Mark 1).
 A few went into service in mid-1940, but with only 2-kW power, they were soon replaced.

 Even before the SCR-268 went into service, Harold Zahl was working at the SCL in developing a better system.
 The SCR-270 was the mobile version, and the SCR-271 a fixed version.
 Operating at 106 MHz (2.83 m) with 100 kW pulsed power, these had a range up to 240 miles and began service entry in late 1940.
-On 7 December 1941 an SCR-270 at Oahu in Hawaii detected the Japanese attack formation at a range of 132 miles (212 km), but this crucial plot was misinterpreted due to a grossly inefficient reporting chain.
+On 7 December 1941 an SCR-270 at Oahu in Hawaii detected the Japanese attack formation at a range of 136 miles.

 One other metric radar was developed by the SCL.
 After Pearl Harbor, there were concerns that a similar attack might destroy vital locks on the Panama Canal.
 A transmitter tube that delivered 240-kW pulsed power at 600 MHz (0.5 M) had been developed by Zahl.
 A team under John W. Marchetti incorporated this in an SCR-268 suitable for picket ships operating up to 100 miles offshore.
 The equipment was modified to become the AN/TPS-3, a light-weight, portable, early-warning radar used at beachheads and captured airfields in the South Pacific.
 About 900 were produced.